fernandodsanjos/Shared.Components.Behaviours.WsdlExtension/README.md

 # WsdlExtension
-Dynamically update Xsd content for BizTalk WCF receive  generated WSDL.
+**Dynamically add custom WSDL**

 It is possible to add custom WSDL with the serviceMetadatEndpoint behaviour.
 But it needs to be hosted somewhere.
 That means that you still need something like IIS to host the wsdl file.

+_You will still need the serviceMetadatEndpoint behaviour as you must set httpGetEnabled and/or httpsGetEnabled to true.__

 ![](pictures/serviceMetaData.JPG)

-You will still need the serviceMetadatEndpoint behaviour as you must set httpGetEnabled and/or httpsGetEnabled to true.

-The Wsdl extension is applied as an EndpointBehaviour
+With Wsdl extension you can point to a file instead of a URL for your BizTalk hosted HTTP endpoints.
+The Wsdl extension is applied as an EndpointBehaviour.

 ![](pictures/wsdlExtension.JPG)